 Storytime: The year I taught in Madrid, I came home for Christmas through KLM Airlines.
 I boarded the plane and had a difficult time getting my carry on into the overhead compartment.
 I was struggling for what felt like hours.
 Mid struggle, I look over at a flight attendant who is just chillin and smiling at me, watching this all happen.
-Finally, I get my carry on in the overhead space and she smiles even bigger and mockingly claps while she says, “you do it!”
+Finally, I get my carry on in the overhead space and she smiles even bigger and mockingly claps while she says, “you did it!”
 Ya.
 I don’t even know how to comment on that.

 Packing is easier